 This guide is a brief introduction to copyright relevant to students, researchers and lecturers.
-It introduces the basic concepts of copyright, including Copyright, Creative Commons licensing and Fair Dealing.
+It introduces the basic concepts of copyright, including Copyright Law, Creative Commons licensing and Fair Dealing.
 It will also provide some quick guidelines on how to avoid infringing copyright law.

-Copyright is important as information has a value in many different forms including monetary and educational value.
-Copyright is important as it helps protect that value by giving owners of a work the ability to protect their interests in the work.
-Which means preventing significant copying of their work to the degree where they cannot sell it effectively.
+Copyright is important because information has a value in many different forms including monetary and educational value.
+Copyright helps to protect that value by giving owners of a work the ability to protect their interests in the work.
+This means preventing significant copying of their work to the degree where they cannot sell it effectively.
 In this way copyright encourages creativity, as it provides an incentive to creators to allow them to gain rewards and recognition for their works.

 DkIT library subscribes to a range of electronic resources and copying restrictions which are governed by licenses.

 Downloading a significant part of a database or the entire contents of a publication e.g. a full journal.

 Multiple copying of single items

 Removing any marking or copyright statement from copies made.

 Using them for commercial purposes.

 The 2019 act has updated the provisions of the educational exceptions to include:

 That as long as a sufficient acknowledgement is given copies can be made of works available through the internet.